-Death Benefit payment to employees of Thermal Insulation Contractors when employed under the NAECI will be in accordance with NAECI schedule A.7(b) 1, 2.1 and 3.
-(See NAECI 1.6.1 for further details).
+Death Benefit payment to employees of Thermal Insulation Contractors when employed under the NAECI will be in accordance with NAECI schedule A.7(a) 1, 2.1 and 3.
+(See NAECI 1.7.1 for further details).

 (d) Electrical contractors